 Buying and Selling FAQs in Pennsylvania

-I bought a car in Virginia.
+I bought a car in another state.
 How do I get a Pennsylvania tag for it?

-Complete an MV-1 Form, Application for Certificate of Title, available only from authorized agents of PennDOT.
+Complete a Application for Certificate of Title (Form MV-1), available only from authorized agents of the Pennsylvania Department of Transportation PennDOT.
 Also provide a copy of the current title, or the manufacturer's certificate of origin if the vehicle has never been titled; your current PA driver's license or photo ID card; proof of insurance; and verification of your Vehicle Identification Number.
 The agent will need to help you with portions of the form.
 It would also be wise to have a copy of the Bill of Sale, although the state may not require it.

 I'm selling my car.
 Does the new owner keep the tags?

 No. Remove the tags yourself and transfer them to another vehicle, or surrender them to the state.
 To transfer them to another vehicle, complete all the paperwork with the state, documenting the transfer.